-In 2021-22, the trigger for 16 of the sources was not activated (Table 5).
-This is the highest number of sources that were not activated since AIM came into effect in April 2016.
-This is a reflection of the hydrological conditions experienced in 2021/22 (i.e. above average groundwater levels).
-In summary, for the two AIM sources that the trigger was reached during 2021-22, the global AIM performance was -429.63 MI and the global normalised AIM performance was -0.20.
+In 2022-23, the trigger for 10 of the sources was not activated (Table 5).
+This is similar to the number of sources active in 2018/19 and is a reflection of the hydrological conditions experienced in 2022/23 (i.e. below average to average groundwater levels).
+In summary, for the eight AIM sources that the trigger was reached during 2022-23, the global AIM performance was -1,277.03 MI and the global normalised AIM performance was -1.16.
 This suggests that the company met and exceeded the AIM performance figures for this period.
 Following the monthly and annual review of the AIM triggers and baseline abstractions, it appears that they are robust and representative of the catchment status.
 The validity of the triggers and baseline abstraction is constantly monitored.
 Since the start of AMP7 in April 2020, the global AIM score has been reported internally.